ZDDduesseldorf/HandScanAI/backend/README.md

 ### pipelines

-The `pipelines` module includes various data processing pipelines for tasks such as filtering datasets, initializing data, performing inference, and adding new embeddings.
-These pipelines ensure efficient data handling and processing for the HandScanAI backend.
-Those pipelines are then used by the API-Endpoints.
+The `pipelines` module includes various data processing pipelines that string together several functionalities of other modules  and form the main workflow of the backend.
+They can be used for tasks such as filtering datasets, initializing data, performing inference, and adding new embeddings and ensure efficient data handling and processing for the HandScanAI backend.
+Some of the pipelines are also used by the API-Endpoints.
 See the pipelines-Readme for further information.

 ### tests